gzhaha/myBase-Plugins/plugins/README.md

 This plugin can be used to set the background color of the infoItem.

 ## 7. SetBackgroundImg.js
-This plugin can be used to set the background image of the infoItem. (**Need to put the desired image file in the info item first**)
+This plugin can be used to set the background image of the infoItem. (**Need to put the desired image file in the attachment of info item first**)